Walt Maddox

 Walter Thomas Maddox (born December 27, 1972) is an American politician who has served as the 36th mayor of Tuscaloosa, Alabama, since 2005.
 From 2001 to 2005, he served on the Tuscaloosa City Council and as executive director of personnel for Tuscaloosa City Schools.
 Maddox was a field director for the Alabama Education Association from 1996 to 2001.

-Maddox was elected mayor of Tuscaloosa and has been reelected three times.
+Maddox was elected mayor of Tuscaloosa and has been reelected five times.
 In 2018, he was the Democratic nominee for governor of Alabama, losing to incumbent Republican Kay Ivey.

 Early life and career

 Maddox was born and raised in Tuscaloosa, attended the Tuscaloosa City Schools, and graduated from Central High School in 1991.
-He attended the University of Alabama at Birmingham, where he received a bachelor's degree in political science and a Master's in Public Administration.
+He attended the University of Alabama at Birmingham, where he was a four-year letter winner in football and received a bachelor's degree in political science and a Master's in Public Administration.

 From 1996 to 2001, Maddox served as a field director for the Alabama Education Association.
 In 2001, he was appointed executive director of personnel for Tuscaloosa City Schools, serving until he was elected mayor.
 On August 28, 2001, Maddox was elected to the Tuscaloosa City Council, defeating incumbent Clell Hobson, 61% to 39%.
 He ran on a platform of education reform and crime reduction.

 Mayor of Tuscaloosa

 In 2005, longtime Tuscaloosa mayor Al DuPont retired.
 Maddox was an underdog against former city councilman Sammy Watson.
 Maddox came in second place in the initial round of voting, receiving 31.1% to Watson's 38%.
 This forced a runoff on September 13, which Maddox won with 54% of the vote to Watson's 46%.
 Maddox was inaugurated on October 3 in front of Tuscaloosa City Hall.

 On August 25, 2009, Maddox was reelected without opposition.

 Maddox was reelected again without opposition on August 27, 2013.
 On November 4, he was sworn in for his third term as mayor.
-Since his first inauguration, he has led initiatives to increase economic development, improve customer service with the implementation of Tuscaloosa 311 and provide quality pre-K education for academically at-risk four-year-olds.

 For the first time since 2005, Maddox faced a challenger in the 2017 mayoral election.
 His opponent was the founder of the Urban Progressive Party, Stepfon Lewis.
 Maddox defeated Lewis with 89% of the vote to Lewis's 11%.
 He was sworn into his fourth term on May 22, 2017.

 On March 2, 2021, Maddox was elected to his fifth term with 56% of the vote, defeating University of Alabama professor Serena Fortenberry and former University of Alabama football player Martin Houston.

+Maddox won his sixth term with 87% of the vote on March 4, 2025.
+He defeated political newcomer Denson Ferrell II.